yggdrasil-network/public-peers/europe/ukraine.md

-# Ukrainian Peers
+# Ukraine Peers

-Add the strings from the below to the `Peers: [],` list of your config file (comma separated) to connect to these nodes.
+Add connection strings from the below list to the `Peers: []` section of your Yggdrasil configuration file to peer with these nodes.

 * Kiev, operated by [Rostyslav Sotnychenko](https://github.com/rsotnychenko)
   * `tcp://ukr1.y.sota.sh:8080` (IPv4 only)